kennethreitz/maya/README.rst

     >>> event = MayaInterval(start=event_start, end=event_end)

-From here, therea a number of methods available to you, which you can use to compare this event to another event.
+From here, there a a number of methods available to you, which you can use to compare this event to another event.